• Skip to primary navigation

 Notes

-• Zucchini bread will keep for 2-3 days in a sealed container at room temperature, up to a week in a sealed container in the refrigerator, or up to 3 months tightly wrapped in the freezer.
+• Storage: Zucchini bread will keep for 3-4 days in a sealed container at room temperature, up to a week in a sealed container in the refrigerator, or up to 3 months tightly wrapped in the freezer.

-• Use the small side of a box grater to finely grate your zucchini.
-It will bake seamlessly into your bread.
-Or, use the large side of a box grater for more texture.
+• Grating tips: Use the small side of a box grater to finely grate your zucchini.
+It will bake in seamlessly.
+If you use the large side of a box grater then you'll get more texture in your finished bread.

 Nutrition Estimate